Christian church architecture

 The City Beautiful movement that carved new form into the city immediately after 1900 led to some adventurous city church schemes.
 The Church of England diocese engaged Professor Leslie Wilkinson and turned St Andrew's Cathedral around to be entered directly from George Street.
 The cathedral cut down the pew ends, elaborated the chancel with exquisite joinery screens, added an exquisite screen to the north transept and commissioned clerestory stained glass with Australian themes.

-The colonial Presbyterian Scots church of 1824 was demolished in 1929 for an integrated city church and offices by Rosenthal, Rutledge & Beattie.
+The colonial Presbyterian Scots church of 1824 was [media]demolished in 1929 for an integrated city church and offices by Rosenthal, Rutledge & Beattie.
 It was to be a Gothic skyscraper and was eventually completed to a modern steel and glass design by Tonkin Zulhaika & Greer only in 2006.
 In 1935 St Stephen's Presbyterian church in Phillip Street was demolished to make way for Martin Place.
 Its replacement was built in Macquarie Street to the Gothic-style design of John Reid and Finlay Munro.

 In the nineteenth century, non-conformist denominations met in meeting halls with sloping floors and a central dais, precursors to the modern auditorium.
 In 1927 Sydney received its first modern auditorium for meetings of the First Church of Christ Scientist in Liverpool Street, designed by SG Thorp.
 Externally it is a conservative study in Beaux-Arts classicism.
 Inside it contains a huge auditorium of fixed arcs of seating on a raking floor.
 Big churches have continued to be built on this model, including the Wesley Conference Centre in Pitt Street (Hely & Horne, Stuart & Perry 1983), and recently the Hillsong Church (Noel Bell Ridley Smith & Partners, 2007) in Baulkham Hills.

-In the twentieth century, architectural commissions for churches ceased to lead architecture as they had in the nineteenth century.
+In [media]the twentieth century, architectural commissions for churches ceased to lead architecture as they had in the nineteenth century.
 There are smaller churches of good quality, but also many built on established plans which vary merely in the application of current general architectural styles.
-The Anglican churches of the early twentieth century followed the Arts & Crafts movement and among the best are school chapels.
+The Anglican churches of the early twentieth century followed the Arts & Crafts movement and among the best are [media]school chapels.
 The most forward-looking for its time is the chapel of the Sydney Church of England Grammar School (Shore) (JB Clamp and W Burley Griffin, 1913).
 Wilkinson designed lovely churches and alterations to churches with an air of the English perpendicular Gothic.
 The most complete was his Sulman-prize-winning St Michael's Vaucluse (1930).
 Of the many Roman Catholic chapels for schools and convents, the most accomplished is the Cardinal Cerretti Memorial Chapel (1935) which boldly added to Moran's vision at Manly.

 As with most Sydney architecture, the uptake of European twentieth-century modernism was slow.
 The first modern place of worship was not for Christians – it was the Dudok-inspired Temple Emanuel in Queen Street, Woollahra (1938–41), by the brilliant Samuel Lipson.
 Modernism broke in more after World War II and some adventurous churches were built in the 1960s.
 The most striking in conception are those of Stan Smith, whose small Presbyterian churches accord closely with contemporary liturgical innovations found in Europe.

-The Roman Catholic Church built many large parish churches on interesting plans, beginning with Kevin J Curtin's churches, and continues to do so.
+The Roman Catholic Church [media]built many large parish churches on interesting plans, beginning with Kevin J Curtin's churches, and continues to do so.
 The elegant worship chamber of St Patrick's Cathedral at Parramatta (Mitchell, Giurgula & Thorpe, 2003) is unusually arranged about a central line of altar, ambo and lectern with the pews facing on either side.

-The most broadly acclaimed of the postwar churches of these denominations is the Wentworth Memorial church, Vaucluse (Clarke, Gazzard & Yeomans, 1965).
+The [media]most broadly acclaimed of the postwar churches of these denominations is the Wentworth Memorial church, Vaucluse (Clarke, Gazzard & Yeomans, 1965).
 Its plan type is straightforward, but it is sited and formed in the emerging style of the Sydney School: this is a kind of romantic modernism inspired from Scandinavian and American sources.
 It is the best Sydney church of the latter half of the twentieth century.

 With postwar migration came churches built to represent more diverse origins.
 In the 1960s the Sydenham Coptic Church of St Mary and St Mina converted a former Methodist church.
 This pattern is found in many Greek Orthodox churches, which are usually located in old Anglican churches.
 Their interiors are rich and glamorous, as seen at St Sophia's Greek Orthodox Church, Bourke Street, Surry Hills.

-In the 1970s a new form of church came to Sydney to house Pentecostal worship.
+In the 1970s a new [media]form of church came to Sydney to house Pentecostal worship.
 Warehouses in industrial areas were appropriated for an auditorium style of church focussed on music, projected images, and preaching.
 No special liturgical furniture is provided.
 There are no windows.
 These are an experimental form of church, appropriating existing buildings in the same way as the early Christians appropriated houses for their meetings.
 Recently warehouse churches have been built new, and for other denominations, such as the Narellan Uniting church (which doubles as a gymnasium).
 Experimentation has broadened beyond that.
 The Church in the Market Place in Bondi Junction is a drop-in centre located in a shopping mall.
 The Presbyterian church in Cronulla (2003) is a hall built inside a new block of flats.